NetCoreTemplates/blazor-vue/MyApp/App_Data/README.md

-App writable folder for storing embedded databases like SQLite or other writable files.
+## App Writable Folder

+This directory is designated for:

+- **Embedded Databases**: Such as SQLite.
+- **Writable Files**: Files that the application might need to modify during its operation.

-For Docker Apps it's common to mount this as an external volume so App Data is preserved across deployments and easily replicated.
+For applications running in **Docker**, it's a common practice to mount this directory as an external volume.
+This ensures:

+- **Data Persistence**: App data is preserved across deployments.
+- **Easy Replication**: Facilitates seamless data replication for backup or migration purposes.